This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 SEO, marketing, customer service, making sure that orders are properly produced and sent out, returns, the list goes on and on.

 While this can be a fun, meaningful, and profitable experience, I don’t want there to be a misconception that not having a website means that running an online store will be a breeze.
+It’s hard work that doesn’t always pay off.

 Amazon Seller Central